fepalemes/fepalemes/README.md

 ## About me

-Graduated in Information Systems at PUC-SP and studying MBA in Software Engineering at FIT-SP.
+Graduated in Information Systems from PUC-SP and MBA in Software Engineering from FIT-SP.
 Seven years in the IT market developing and analyzing systems.